-Wow! $45,000+ raised through this website since 2009!
+Together we've raised nearly $50,000 for the CCFA through this website since 2009!

 Meet Team Challenge Long Island: One Team - One Goal - To find a cure

-Dear Friends and Family,
+Dear Friends & Family,

-Want to know why I work so hard for the CCFA?
-Here are a few reasons, four incredible stories of courage from people I've met through Twitter.
+I'm often asked - why did I race five times for Team Challenge?
+Why do I work so hard for the CCFA?
+Here are a few reasons, three incredible stories of courage from people I've met through Twitter.
 These are my "tweeps" for twitter-peeps.
 We all have the same common goal…a cure for Crohn's Disease…

 Read the story of Matt, pictured to the right with his daughter Abby.
-Matt learned about Team Challenge from his parents who read of my story in Newsday last year.
+Matt learned about Team Challenge from his parents who read of my story in Newsday.
 He is leading a great movement for awareness in central Florida, while working hard for his daughter's care and well being.
 Visit Matt's web site to learn more about why he runs and check him out on twitter too.

-Finally, the picture below shares a bit more - 2,000 people having pasta (and bananas) before the big race.
-One team, one goal.
+Finally, the powerful picture below shares a bit more - 2,000 people having pasta (and bananas) the night before the big race.
+We have a saying, "One team, one goal - a cure!"
 Everyone has a story.
-There is the saying that there is no "I" in Team, but there is an "I" in "Community" and "Family."
-As we close on the fifth year of this program, which has already raised $40 million for the CCFA, I can share that we're one family, one team, seeking one goal, a cure...
+There is the saying that there is no "I" in Team, but there is an "I" in "Community" and "Family" and we're an impressive national group!

 With Gratitude & Regards, Jon Cheris